 There’s nowhere quite like Florida.
 The Sunshine State is a lush, diverse place teeming with natural splendor and economic opportunity.
 From bustling cities to quiet beaches, humid wetlands to luxury hotels, amusement parks to raceways to rocket launch pads, Florida has it all.

 Perhaps it’s no surprise that Florida also presents employers with greater-than-average operational challenges and regulatory risks.
-Extreme temperatures, unpredictable weather conditions, and a large concentration of specialized, dangerous industries—including construction, agriculture, maritime, and more—all mean serious potential for safety accidents and violations.
-Keep your workers safe and stay on the right side of the law with KPA’s EHs and workforce compliance resources.
+Extreme temperatures, unpredictable weather conditions, and a large concentration of specialized, dangerous industries—including construction, agriculture, maritime, and more—all mean the serious potential for safety accidents and violations.
+Keep your workers safe and stay on the right side of the law with KPA’s EHS and workforce compliance resources.

 Florida COVID-19 State Regulations

 Below is a round-up of COVID-19 state regulations for employers navigating how to operate safely during the pandemic.
 If you believe there may be a discrepancy between a state and local order that affects you or your business, you should contact your local government and/or competent local counsel for further advice.

 Who: Most Florida businesses including corporations, joint ventures, hospitals, nursing homes, educational institutions, places of worship, government entities

 When: Effective March 29, 2021, and retroactively applied for one year, excluding already filed cases

 What: Governor Ron DeSantis signed SB 72 on March 29, 2021.
 Under this new legislation, businesses are protected from liability claims related to COVID-19 injuries or deaths.
 Anyone seeking a liability claim against a protected organization will need to provide a physician’s affidavit of merit about an injury and its connection to the organization’s acts or omissions.